jldbc/pybaseball/README.md

 # Complete Documentation

 So far this has provided a basic overview of what this package can do and how you can use it.
-For full documentation on available functions and their arguments, see the folder [Docs](http://github.com/jldbc/pybaseball/Docs).
+For full documentation on available functions and their arguments, see the [docs](https://github.com/jldbc/pybaseball/tree/master/docs) folder.

 # So what can I do with this?

-Still in search of inspiration?
-See some examples of classic baseball studies replicated using this package [here](http://github.com/jldbc/pybaseball/EXAMPLES)
+Need some inspiration?
+See some examples of classic baseball studies replicated using this package [here](https://github.com/jldbc/pybaseball/tree/master/EXAMPLES).

 ------